hindu-comm/weblogs/manasataramgini/2017/07/2017-07-30_mongolica-chingiz-khan-and-the-rest.md

 of the Khans.
 It is notable that the Chingiz Khan and his successors recognized this region and established their capital of Qara Qorum in this region.
-This supports the continuity hinted by Chingiz recognizing the Shanyu the Xiongnu as a temporal predecessor in his letter to the cīna sage Chiu Chuji.
+This supports the continuity hinted by Chingiz recognizing the Shanyu of the Xiongnu as a temporal predecessor in his letter to the cīna sage Chiu Chuji.
 Thus, the foundational Hun empire defined the religious geography of the later Mongolic homeland.
 Importantly, these early Huns instituted the system of the imperial guard.
 This was to play